Broken Quote-to-Cash? How to Fix it to Unlock SaaS Growth

 In short, fixing your quote-to-cash process doesn't just eliminate friction but faster closes, stronger margins, and predictable cash flow.

-Here’s how one SaaS leader puts it:
+Here's how one SaaS leader puts it in this customer story:

 "Ratio is helping us transform the purchasing experience.
 We see many ways to sell more deals faster.
 We do it by speeding up the procurement process for our customers.
 And we collect upfront no matter how the customer pays."